3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: Applications to various candidate preferred structures

-\begin{theorem} If there is a $3$D-space structure of kind $\kind_{EESS}$, it has to be physically relevant, and then there are infinitely many possible physically distinct emergent $3$D-space structures of the same kind $\kind_{EESS}$. \end{theorem} \begin{proof} The mean value $\bra{\psi}\widehat{N}_P(\xThree)\ket{\psi}$ of the number of particles of each type at any point $\xThree$ in the $3$D-space structure should be allowed to change with the state, particularly as the state changes with time.
+\begin{theorem} If there is a $3$D-space structure of kind $\kind_{ESS}$, it has to be physically relevant, and then there are more possible physically distinct emergent $3$D-space structures of the same kind $\kind_{ESS}$. \end{theorem} \begin{proof} The mean value $\bra{\psi}\wh{N}_P(\xThree)\ket{\psi}$ of the number of particles of each type at any point $\xThree$ in the $3$D-space structure should be allowed to change with the state, particularly as the state changes with time.
 Therefore, we expect $\bra{\psi}\wh{A}_{\(P,\xThree\)}\ket{\psi}$ to also depend on the state, in particular to change in time.
-Hence, the $\kind_{EESS}$ has to be physically relevant, and Theorem \ref{thm:TS_nogo} implies that there are infinitely many possible physically distinct $3$D-space structures of the kind $\kind_{EESS}$. \end{proof}
+Hence, the $\kind_{ESS}$ has to be physically relevant, and Theorem \ref{thm:nogo} implies that there are more possible physically distinct $3$D-space structures of the same kind $\kind_{ESS}$. \end{proof}